alejandrojuria/tightbinder/paper.md

 `tightbinder` is a Python package for Slater-Koster, semi-empirical tight-binding calculations of the electronic structure of solids.
 Tight-binding models are ubiquitous in condensed matter physics, since they provide an inexpensive description of electrons in materials.
-Although it can be used for metals and insulators, the package appears in the context of the identificacion of topological phases of matter.
+Although the package can be used in principle for any kind of material (metals and insulators), it originates in the context of topological phases of matter.
 Since the prediction of topological insulators [@topological_insulators], there has been a huge effort understanding and characterizing topological materials, resulting in a complete classification of any crystalline system [@vergniory].
 However, not so much is known in the context of disordered solids.
-This is precisely the aim of this library: to allow numerical studies of crystalline and disordered materials, to identify possible topological systems where the usual techniques are not useful.
+This is the aim of the library: to enable numerical studies of crystalline and disordered materials to identify possible topological systems where the usual techniques are not useful.
 In any case, it also serves as a general purpose tight-binding framework, due to the modular approach taken in its construction.